20€ in Rome challenge! Day 2

 Basilica of San Clemente al Laterano

-Basilica of St. Clemente is very known in this town, even though is a Roman minor Basilica it has gain its reputation and attracted a many tourist to visit inside.
+Basilica of St. Clemente is very known in this town, even though is a Roman minor Basilica it has gained its reputation and attracted many tourists to visit inside.

 There were some parts of the interior that are prohibited though, I believe it’s for the better that sacred places must not just be an ordinary tourist attraction at all.

 As we all know Colosseum is the finest attraction of Rome, it is the on the cover of every magazine or guide travel books of Italy.
 It’s also known as Flavian Amphitheatre.

 How come Colosseum became very popular?
 What’s the essence of this building for Italian history?

 In the Medieval era, it was actually used for gladiators contests and public spectacles.
 Have you seen the movie of Caesar having his famous speech in front of the huge public?

 Have you seen the gladiator battle from a lot of films? this is the place where it all began.
 Nowadays became the pride of Rome that attracts millions of tourists every year.

 Arch of Constantine